mattsunner/mattsunner.com/content/posts/calculating-pi.md

 ![Figure 2](/images/post_images/pi-calc-fig2.png)

-This chart provides a clearer view of the difference between the two values, and illustrates how closely it is possible to estimate Pi using random numbers.
+Figure 2 provides a clearer view of the difference between the two values, and illustrates how closely it is possible to estimate Pi using random numbers.

 This project was put together over the course of a couple of days.
 In approaching it again, there are a few different strategies that I would apply.
 For one, even with Numpy, looping over the data is slower than with a compiled language.
-If I were to do this again, I would use a concurrent database, like MySQL, and Go in order to more quickly and efficiently generate data.
+If I were to do this again, I would use a concurrent database, like MySQL, and Go in order to more quickly and efficiently generate data by taking advantage of goroutines.
 In this case, I would also increase the maximum value for random number generation, the number of integers used to calculate Pi, as well as the full amount of trials run.
 Using more data and a larger pool of random numbers should statistically get the estimate of Pi closer to the real value.